 Installation of Grav is a trivial process.
 In fact, there is no real installation.
-You have three options for installing Grav.
-The first - and simplest - way is to download the zip archive, and extract it.
+You have several options for installing Grav.
+The first – and simplest – way is to download the zip archive, and extract it.
 The second way is to install with Composer.
 The third way is to clone the source project directly from GitHub, and then run an included script command to install needed dependencies.
 There are more ways that involve running bundled scripts.

 Grav is incredibly easy to set up and get running.
 Be sure you have at least PHP version 7.1.3+ by going to the terminal and typing

 php -v PHP 7.3.18 (cli) (built: Jun 5 2020 11:06:30) ( NTS ) Copyright (c) 1997-2018 The PHP Group Zend Engine v3.3.18, Copyright (c) 1998-2018 Zend Technologies with Zend OPcache v7.3.18, Copyright (c) 1999-2018, by Zend Technologies

 The easiest way to install Grav is to download the ZIP package and extract it: